 Chandrika’s Clenched Fist Salute

 Vijaya Kumaratunga’s funeral was held on February 21st 1988 at Independence square.
 A record crowd attended it.
 One can still remember the emotionally powerful moment when Chandrika bade farewell to her husband and comrade with upraised hands giving a clenched fist Salute!

 The memory of Vijaya Kumaratunga remains evergreen still.
 He is sorely missed by many people including this writer at the present juncture where stormy weather is threatening to destroy democratic freedom and ethnic harmony.

 DBS Jeyaraj can be reached at email@example.com

-This Article was written for the DBS Jeyaraj Column in the “Daily Mirror” of February 15, 2020.
+This is n updated version of an Article written for the DBS Jeyaraj Column in the “Daily Mirror” of February 15, 2020.
 It can be accessed here: